 - 18.1 Career-progress decisions concern increments, merit, promotions, renewal of tenure-track appointments, and granting of appointments with tenure.
 Career-progress decisions shall be based solely on performance reviews carried out according to applicable provisions in Article 17.
 All career-progress decisions are made by Deans.
-Deans' decisions on renewal of tenure-track appointments or granting of tenure, however, require the approval of the Board of Governors or its delegate. - 18.2 For academic staff members in the faculty, librarian, instructor and laboratory instructor categories, increments shall be awarded to those whose performance has met the standards for their level of appointment, subject to the limitations of the salary range for the category and rank and to the provisions of this agreement. - 18.3 Academic staff members who, considering their present category, rank, and duties, demonstrate exceptional performance or sustained performance that is well above average, as defined in the relevant Criteria Document, shall be considered for merit.
-The value of a merit is equal to one increment for the category and rank.
-Decisions on the award of merit will be made by the Dean after considering the recommendation of the relevant Performance Review Committee.
+Deans' decisions on renewal of tenure-track appointments or granting of tenure, however, require the approval of the Board of Governors or its delegate. - 18.2 For academic staff members in the faculty, librarian, instructor and laboratory instructor categories, increments shall be awarded to those whose performance has met the standards for their level of appointment, subject to the limitations of the salary range for the category and rank and to the provisions of this agreement. - 18.3 Academic staff members may, in any year, apply for merit on the grounds of exceptional performance as defined in the relevant Criteria Document for the corresponding rank and category.